 Are you looking for financial freedom?
 There are two ways to get there…

 The first path to financial freedom — the gentle, risk-managed journey

 On this path, you work hard, live frugally, and generate surplus.
 You then invest that surplus as well as you possibly can — and in accordance with your risk profile.

-In our premium research, Lifetime Wealth Investor, we work to provide a financial independence portfolio.
-It’s a mix of value-income stock recommendations and a few more speculative opportunities.
+What does a financial independence portfolio look like?
+It could be a mix of value-income stocks and even a few more speculative opportunities.

 The second path to financial freedom — the aggressive approach to get rich

 This won’t suit everyone.
 It involves taking outsized risks.
 The best way to sum up this path is to refer to the speech Graeme Hart gave to graduating students at the University of Otago in 2018.

 ‘Be bold,’ he said.
 ‘That means buy as big as you can, borrow as much as you can, and then work the asset as hard as you can.’

 Hart is master of the leveraged buyout.
 But, for the average person, the more you leverage, the greater the risk that you run.
 Especially when it comes to business.

 So the real answer to financial independence — whether you take the gentle, risk-managed investor approach or the big-stakes bold approach — comes down to financial education.